 Understand the Financial Benefits

-It may also help to keep the financial benefits of downsizing of downsizing in mind.
+It may also help to keep the financial benefits of downsizing in mind.
 If your parent is still paying a mortgage on his home, downsizing will reduce his monthly house payments.
 Even if his current home is paid off, utility and maintenance costs will be reduced after his move.

 If your parent is withdrawing money from retirement accounts to pay his mortgage, he has an added incentive to downsize.
 Since retirement account withdrawals are sometimes considered “income,” they may trigger additional taxes on your parent’s Social Security benefits.
 Reducing your parent’s mortgage payment, and hence retirement account withdrawals, can reduce this potential tax liability.